AlexS4v/PiwaBot/index.md

 ### Bugs

 PiwaBot is currently in a beta stage, so bugs can often be encountered.
-You're are able to report them in the official github [repository](https://github.com/Alexs4v/PiwaBot/issues).
+You are able to report them in the official github [repository](https://github.com/Alexs4v/PiwaBot/issues).

 ### Support us!